NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.3.0.0 - July 30, 2019

 - Heavily optimised performance for the spawns section.
-- Added author sorting to the online spawnset list.
+- Added author sorting to the "Download Spawnset" window.
 - Fixed the application not asking whether you want to save the current spawnset when closing the application.
 - Fixed "Modify Spawn Delay" window being able to change spawn delay values into negative values.
 - The application now displays the "Update Recommended" window on start up when an update is available.